geodesymiami/rsmas_insar/docs/README.md

 MinSAR downloads a stack of SLC images, downloads a DEM, processes the interferograms and creates displacement timeseries products.
 Optional steps are the ingestion into our [dataportal](https//:insarmaps.miami.edu) and the generation of image products that will soon be made available from another data portal.

-The processing is controlled by a template file which offers many different options for each processing step [see example](..samples/GalapagosSenDT128.template).
+The processing is controlled by a template file which offers many different options for each processing step ([see example])(../samples/GalapagosSenDT128.template).
 The processing is executed using `process_rsmas.py` with the processing steps specified on the command line:
 ```
 Steps:
 download:   downloading data